Alexander Pope

-After Shakespeare, Pope is the second-most quoted author in The Oxford Dictionary of Quotations, some of his verses having entered common parlance (e.g. "damning with faint praise" or "to err is human; to forgive, divine").
+Pope is often quoted in The Oxford Dictionary of Quotations, some of his verses having entered common parlance (e.g. "damning with faint praise" or "to err is human; to forgive, divine").

 Life

 Alexander Pope was born in London on 21 May 1688 during the year of the Glorious Revolution.
-His father (Alexander Pope, 1646–1717) was a successful linen merchant in the Strand, London.
-His mother, Edith (1643–1733), was the daughter of William Turner, Esquire, of York.
+His father Alexander Pope was a successful linen merchant in the Strand, London.
+His mother, Edith (née Turner), was the daughter of William Turner, Esquire, of York.
 Both parents were Catholics.
-His mother's sister was the wife of famous miniature painter Samuel Cooper.
+His uncle-in-law was the miniature painter Samuel Cooper, through his mother's sister, Christiana.
 Pope's education was affected by the recently enacted Test Acts, a series of English penal laws that upheld the status of the established Church of England, banning Catholics from teaching, attending a university, voting, and holding public office on penalty of perpetual imprisonment.
 Pope was taught to read by his aunt and attended Twyford School circa 1698.
 He also attended two Roman Catholic schools in London.
 Such schools, though still illegal, were tolerated in some areas.

-In 1700, his family moved to a small estate at Popeswood, in Binfield, Berkshire, close to the royal Windsor Forest.
+In 1700 his family moved to a small estate at Popeswood, in Binfield, Berkshire, close to the royal Windsor Forest.
 This was due to strong anti-Catholic sentiment and a statute preventing "Papists" from living within 10 mi of London or Westminster.
 Pope would later describe the countryside around the house in his poem Windsor Forest.
 Pope's formal education ended at this time, and from then on, he mostly educated himself by reading the works of classical writers such as the satirists Horace and Juvenal, the epic poets Homer and Virgil, as well as English authors such as Geoffrey Chaucer, William Shakespeare and John Dryden.
 He studied many languages, reading works by French, Italian, Latin, and Greek poets.
 After five years of study, Pope came into contact with figures from London literary society such as William Congreve, Samuel Garth and William Trumbull.

 At Binfield he made many important friends.
 One of them, John Caryll (the future dedicatee of The Rape of the Lock), was twenty years older than the poet and had made many acquaintances in the London literary world.
 He introduced the young Pope to the ageing playwright William Wycherley and to William Walsh, a minor poet, who helped Pope revise his first major work, The Pastorals.
-He also met the Blount sisters, Teresa and Martha, both of whom remained lifelong friends.
+There, he met the Blount sisters, Teresa and Martha (Patty), in 1707.
+He remained close friends with Patty until his death, but his friendship with Teresa ended in 1722.